Bratwurst & Biscuits Octoberfest Breakfast Casserole With Beer Cheese Sauce

 2. Cut each biscuit into 4 pieces.
 Place biscuits pieces equally spaced apart in the prepared pan and bake for 8 minutes (par baking the biscuit pieces will help keep them from getting soggy, they will bake the rest of the way when you bake the final casserole).
 Remove pan from oven and set aside for later.

-5. Once Bratwurst and onions have cooled for a few minutes scatter evenly over the biscuits in the casserole pan and then top with the 1 1/2 cups of cheddar cheese.
-Pour the egg mixture over the top and bake for 40-45 minutes, remove pan from oven to a wire rack to cool.
+4. Once bratwurst and onions have cooled for a few minutes, scatter evenly over the biscuits in the casserole pan and then top with the 1 1/2 cups of cheddar cheese.
+Using a large bowl, whisk eggs, milk, salt and black pepper until combined.
+Pour the egg mixture over the top of the ingredients in casserole pan and bake for 40-45 minutes, remove pan from oven to a wire rack.

 *Note: Store bought shredded cheese contains potato starch and powdered cellulose.
 It keeps the cheese from clumping and shreds of cheese separate.
 Using store bought shredded cheese can cause cheese sauces to separate and become grainy, ending in a big pile of failure.
 By shredding your own cheese from a block or wheel of cheese equals a successful cheese sauce.